sebherbert/Deproj/DeProjMetrics.md

 # DeProj metrics.

-We give here the list of metrics returned by DeProj and their definition.
+We give here the list of properties stored in the DeProj classes and their definition.

 [TOC]